Animals need access to the full range of their habitats.

 Wild animals enjoy few legal protections under either state or local laws.

 At both the state and federal level, the key laws protecting wildlife are those governing when and where hunting is permitted.
-Some states have also begun also to prosecute people who commit acts of cruelty against wild animals—outside, of course, of the cruelty that is sanctioned by law, like hunting and fishing.
+Some states have also begun also to prosecute people who commit acts of cruelty against wild animals.

 A handful of other federal wildlife laws are in effect.
 These include the Endangered Species Act and the Migratory Bird Treaty Act.
 But these laws protect only a small number of animals, and even for these animals the protections are not robust.